jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 Members of a procedure that are Type Static are initialized in the type’s Type Create procedure.
 Any Type Static member, be it of a procedure lives as long as its type.
 Type Static procedure members are like type static type members, except that they are accessed through the procedure.
 If the procedure declares them private, they are accessible only to the procedure itself.

-A globality also have a Type Create procedure.
-This is called when the globality type comes to light.
-Globality types come to light when a Sigma module is loaded.
-All the Type Creates of globality types in a Sigma module are called right after the Sigma module is loaded.
-The Type Create of the main globality of a Sigma module serves as the module initializer.
-The Object Create of the main globality serves as the module instance initializer.
+A module also have a Type Create procedure.
+This is called when the module type comes to light.
+Module types come to light when a Sigma module is loaded.
+All the Type Creates of module types in a Sigma module are called right after the Sigma module is loaded.
+The Type Create of the main module of a Sigma module serves as the module initializer.
+The Object Create of the main module serves as the module instance initializer.

 #### Old

 ##### Creation

-###### Globality Creation
+###### Module Creation

 ...